nvande/Patient-Registration/README.md

 ### `cd server`
 ### `go run main.go`

-This runs the server application which the React frontend will communicate with and which serves Appointment data and License images for the application .
+This runs the server application which the React frontend will communicate with and which serves Appointment data and License images for the application.

+## Using the Application

+There are two main workflows in the Patient Registration Application
+1. Creating Appointments (any unauthenicated user can do this)
+2. Viewing Appointments (only a authenticated user can do this)

+To create an appointment, simply navigate to the homepage and click 'Register for an Appointment' and follow the steps listed on the form

+To view created appointments, click 'Sign in with Auth0' from the homepage instead and create an account through the Auth0 registation process.
+Once you are registered with the site, you can click 'View Appointments' to see a list of all upcoming and past appointments, as well as click on an individual appointment to see more details